waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Master Puzzle Plan (Turn 29330):
   1. Fill Pit (8, 3): Use Boulder 3 (8, 2).
 Reach from (8, 1).
   2. Fill Pit (2, 5): Use Boulder 4 (2, 3).
 Reach from (2, 2).
 Must move Boulder 6 (3, 3) first.
-  3. Fill Pit (8, 7): Use Boulder 5 (6, 17).
-Push up to (6, 7) then right into pit.
+  3. Fill Pit (8, 7): Use Boulder 8 (8, 12).
+Push north to (8, 11), then right to (9, 11), then up to (9, 7), then left into pit.
-- Boulder 8 (8, 13) status: Blocking column 8.
-Pushing to (8, 10) to clear path to NE.
+- Boulder 8 (8, 12) status: Current target for Pit (8, 7).
-- Current Status: Strength active.
-Pushing Boulder 8 north.
-[Time: Turn 29330]
+- Boulder 5 (6, 17) status: Path blocker, moved to clear SE quadrant.
+- Strategy: Use 1F as a hub to travel between quadrants.
+Solve boulders in each.
+[Time Tracking: Started Turn 29238]